Mortal Kombat vs. DC Universe: DC Universe characters

+Development

-DevelopmentMortal Kombat vs. DC Universe was Midway Games's last project before filing for bankruptcy and selling the rights to Warner Bros.
+Mortal Kombat vs. DC Universe was Midway Games's last project before filing for bankruptcy and selling the rights to Warner Bros.
 Interactive Entertainment in 2009.
 In February 2007, Midway Games announced they were planning a new game in the Mortal Kombat franchise, inspired by seeing a showcase of Gears of War.
 "Mortal Kombat 8" would have been "dark, gritty, serious" and a "back to basics reboot" of the series.
 Eventually, during the planning process, a deal with DC Comics was made and this project was cancelled, thus leading to the development of a different game.
 An announcement in April 2008 confirmed the game as a crossover, and a trailer was released.
-The only notable aspect that remained from the original project was the use of the Unreal Engine 3, also used in Gears of War.Mortal Kombat vs. DC Universe was co-published by Midway Games and Warner Bros.
+The only notable aspect that remained from the original project was the use of the Unreal Engine 3, also used in Gears of War.

+Mortal Kombat vs. DC Universe was co-published by Midway Games and Warner Bros.
 Interactive Entertainment and was the final Mortal Kombat title to be developed under the Midway label prior to its purchase by Warner Bros.
 Interactive.
 Midway used AutoDesk software to develop Mortal Kombat vs DC Universe, according to Maurice Patel, entertainment industry manager at AutoDesk, and Illuminate Labs products for lighting.

 The use of a DC license imposed some restrictions on the characteristic violence in Mortal Kombat games.
 Mortal Kombat vs. DC Universe was thus restricted to a "Teen" ESRB rating.
 Therefore, certain Fatalities such as Sub-Zero's "Spine Rip" were excluded or replaced due to their graphic nature.
 In order to keep that rating, two of the Fatalities in the game were censored in North America.
-In the United Kingdom version, both the Joker and Deathstroke's first Fatality depict them each finishing their opponent with a gunshot to the head, both shown uncut from a distance.
+In the European version, both the Joker and Deathstroke's first Fatality depict them each finishing their opponent with a gunshot to the head, both shown uncut from a distance.
 The North American version has the camera quickly pan toward the victor before the shot is fired, thereby cutting the victim out of the shot completely.
 Additionally, one of Kitana's Fatalities which involved impaling the opponent in the head and the torso with her fanblades was modified so that both fanblades impaled her opponent's chest instead.

 According to interviews, the characters were chosen for their popularity, and for parallels between them from both universes.
 Ed Boon, creative director of Mortal Kombat vs. DC Universe and co-creator of the Mortal Kombat franchise, has said that some of the characters' abilities, especially those from the DC Universe, had been toned down to make them balanced within Mortal Kombat vs. DC Universe.
 For example, Boon specifically mentioned that Superman became vulnerable because of magic.
 Boon revealed that two new characters were developed as downloadable content, Quan Chi from Mortal Kombat and Harley Quinn from DC comics but had been discarded.
 He had also hinted earlier at the prospect of Kung Lao and Doomsday being downloadable characters.